-Wherever we look there are ideas about how to cope with the lockdown.
+Wherever we look during these challenging Covid times, there are ideas about how to cope, especially during lockdown.
 From Facebook and Instagram, to breakfast television and YouTube, there’s heaps of advice and helpful hints on how to talk to our children about the virus, the activities we can do with them, and how to continue some version of normal family life.
-You’ll find links to Parenting Place content of this very nature at the bottom of this article!
 But while all that information is important, it doesn’t necessarily provide us with practical strategies to help us to meet one of our most basic needs right now: As parents and caregivers, we need to know how to manage our own stress, fears and anxieties first.
 After all, if we can’t manage our own emotions and behaviours during this time, how can we even begin to manage those of our children?

 Put your own oxygen mask on first